Countess Louise Auguste Henriette of Stolberg-Stolberg: Countess of Stolberg

-After the death of her husband (27 December 1839), Louise took over the guardianship and administration of his domains, until her son reached the formal age of majority.
-The years of her long widowhood — except for a few trips to Berlin to visit her maternal half-sister, Josephine von Miaskowski, by marriage Countess of Königsmark-Berlitt (d.
-1862), with whom she appears to have had a close relationship— were spent entirely in Stolberg.
+After the death of her husband (on 27 December 1839), Louise took over the guardianship and administration of his domains, until her son reached the formal age of majority.
+The years of her long widowhood — except for a few trips to Berlin to visit her maternal half-sister, Josephine von Miaskowski, by marriage Countess von Königsmark-Berlitt (d.
+1862), with whom she appears to have had a close relationship — were spent entirely in Stolberg.

-"She provides all the best efforts.," Varnhagen wrote, "To hold a high degree and culture, she mediated, exhilarated, and practices the most beautiful human business destined to females, worthy of her presence, by word and meaning, if the writing is not enough".
+"She provides all the best efforts.", Varnhagen wrote, "To hold a high degree and culture, she mediated, exhilarated, and practices the most beautiful human business destined to females, worthy of her presence, by word and meaning, if the writing is not enough".

 Literary Activity

 Initially Louise published her works anonymously, but later under her variously spelled versions of her name, she primarily published poems which expressed her political beliefs.
 She was convinced of the divinity of the King, and profess to him unreserved devotion.
 Three collections of poems where dedicated to him under the title of "King Songs" (German: Königslieder).
 She condemned the March Revolution of 1848-49 in the strongest possible terms.
 As the request of the Democrats in the Second Chamber of the Prussian National Assembly, the Cadet Corps wanted to convert to civilian schools, she wrote to her old friend, the king, a letter of protest.
 In addition, she occasionally wrote for the ultraconservative Kreuzzeitung.

 Despite that because of her beliefs she stand in irreconcilable contrast to the freedom aspirations of the pre-March Young Germany group, she was well-received as a writer.
 In her work Psychorama eines Scheintodten, she wrote satirical verses and epigrams against Heinrich Heine and Georg Herwegh.
 By contrast, notably contemporaries such as Alexander von Humboldt, Friedrich Rückert, George Sand and Rahel Varnhagen dedicated to her poetic tributes.

 With Rückert, Louise also manifested her interest in the poetry of Persia and operational language studies to translate from Persian language.
 A series of essays that should have been wrote in her estate must be considered as lost.